open-politics/open-politics-hq/README.md

-The modern information landscape is a mess and often hard to navigate.
-Sometimes there is something you want to prove, or a topic to review deeper, sometimes you just want to know what keeps happening in your home country.
-And whether you are a business with a process problem, an NGO with not enough hands on deck, an Org with unstructred documents or a student with a need for better research tools, this is for you.
+The modern information landscape is chaotic and difficult to navigate.
+Whether you need to prove a point, dive deeper into a topic, or simply understand what's happening, the challenge is the same: making sense of vast amounts of unstructured information.
+This platform serves businesses struggling with process inefficiencies, NGOs overwhelmed by document management, organizations drowning in unstructured data, and students seeking better research tools.

 ## The Idea